dumblob/ULKL/README.md

 For testing purposes:

-`setxkbmap -print -I/path/to/a/layout/file -layout czd -variant xml | xkbcomp - "$DISPLAY"`
+`setxkbmap -print -I/path/to/a/layout/file -layout czed -variant xml | xkbcomp - "$DISPLAY"`

 Or system-wide by putting the layout files to `/usr/share/X11/xkb/symbols/` or creating appropriate symlinks (e.g. `/usr/share/X11/xkb/symbols/find`) and running: